WuBingzheng/primitive_fixed_point_decimal/README.md

 precision loss.
 See [`int-div-cum-error`](https://docs.rs/int-div-cum-error) for more information.

-In this crate, functions with the `cum_error` parameter provide control over cumulative error based on `int-div-cum-error`.
+In this crate, functions with the `cum_err` parameter provide control over cumulative error based on `int-div-cum-error`.

 Take the transaction fees in an exchange as an example.
 An order may be